Arkadiy-Garber/SprayNPray/README.md

     git clone https://github.com/Arkadiy-Garber/SprayNPray.git
     cd SprayNPray
     bash setup.sh
-    source activate sprayandpray
+    conda activate sprayandpray

+Please also place spray-and-pray.py into the PATH variable: e.g. ~/bin/SprayNPray.
+You can update the PATH variable in a file called .bash_profile or .profile in your home directory.

 Do not worry about the dependencies after conda installation.
-Just enter `source deactivate` when finished using the program.
+Just enter `conda deactivate` when finished using the program.

 ## Installation without conda: